The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: The rational homotopy type

 A \emph{minimal model} of a DGA $\dga$ is a minimal Sullivan algebra $\mnalg$ together with a quasi-isomorphism $\qi : \mnalg \to \dga$, \ie a DGA homomorphism whose induced map $\qi_\# : H^*(\mnalg) \to H^*(\dga)$ is an isomorphism.

-Recall that a minimal model of a topological space $X$ is a minimal model of $\drpl(X)$ and that every quasi-isomorphism of minimal models is realised by a rational homotopy equivalence of spaces, see \cite[\S 8]{sullivan77} and \cite[Proposition 17.13]{felix01}.
+Recall that a minimal model of a CW complex $X$ is a minimal model of $\drpl(X)$ and that for simply-connected CW complexes with rational cohomology of finite type every quasi-isomorphism of minimal models is realised by a rational homotopy equivalence of spaces, see Sullivan \cite[\S 8]{sullivan77} and F\'elix-Halperin \cite[Proposition 17.13]{felix01}.
 Theorem \ref{thm:type} now follows directly from the following claim.